Inference with Mondrian Random Forests: Inference with Mondrian random forests

 \end{theorem}

-When coupled with an appropriate lifetime selection method, Theorem~\ref{thm:confidence} gives a fully feasible procedure for uncertainty quantification in Mondrian random forests.
+When coupled with an appropriate lifetime selection method (see Section~\ref{sec:implementation}), Theorem~\ref{thm:confidence} gives a feasible procedure for uncertainty quantification in Mondrian random forests.
 Our procedure requires no adjustment of the original Mondrian random forest estimator beyond ensuring that the bias is negligible, and in particular does not rely on sample splitting.
-The construction of confidence intervals is just one corollary of the weak convergence result given in Theorem~\ref{thm:clt}, and follows immediately from Slutsky's theorem with a consistent variance estimator.
-Other applications include hypothesis testing on the value of $\mu(x)$ at a design point $x$ by inversion of the confidence interval, as well as parametric specification testing by comparison with a $\sqrt{n}$-consistent parametric regression estimator.
-The construction of simultaneous confidence intervals for finitely many points $x_1, \ldots, x_D$ can be accomplished either using standard multiple testing corrections or by first establishing a multivariate central limit theorem using the Cram{\'e}r--Wold theorem and formulating a consistent multivariate variance estimator.
+The construction of confidence intervals is just one corollary of the result given in Theorem~\ref{thm:clt}; other applications include hypothesis testing based on the value of $\mu(x)$ at a design point $x$ by inversion of the confidence interval, as well as specification testing by comparison with a $\sqrt{n}$-consistent parametric regression estimator.
+The construction of simultaneous confidence intervals for finitely many points $x_1, \ldots, x_D$ can be accomplished either using standard multiple testing corrections or by first establishing a multivariate central limit theorem using the Cram{\'e}r--Wold device and formulating a consistent variance matrix estimator.